dellard/snoods/USERSGUIDE.md

     ssh -L 6540:localhost:6540 $SERVERNAME

-This opens an SSH connection to $SERVERNAME and tunnels port 6540 (the default snoods port) to the same port on $SERVERNAME
+This opens an SSH connection to $SERVERNAME and tunnels port 6540 (the default snoods port) to the same port on $SERVERNAME.
+Leave this ssh connection running while you run snoods.

+## Starting snoods

+To run snoods and connect to whiteboard $WHITEBOARD:

+    snoods -b $WHITEBOARD

+The client should start, and your view of the whiteboard should be updated with the current contents.

 ## Control buttons